 Consider the earlier example of rebasing a feature branch:

 What timestamps go on the C3' and C5' check-ins?
 If you choose the same timestamps as the original C3 and C5, then you have the odd situation C3' is older than its parent C6.
 We call that a "timewarp" in Fossil.
-Timewarps can also happen due to misconfigured system clocks, so they are not unique to rebase.
-But they are very confusing and best avoided.
-The other option is to provide new unique timestamps for C3' and C5'.
-But then you lose the information about when those check-ins were originally created, which can make historical analysis of changes more difficult, and might also complicate prior art claims.
+Timewarps can also happen due to misconfigured system clocks, so they are not unique to rebase, but they are very confusing and so best avoided.
+The other option is to provide new unique timestamps for C3' and C5' but then you lose the information about when those check-ins were originally created, which can make historical analysis of changes more difficult.
+It might also complicate the legal defense of prior art claims.

 By discarding parentage information, rebase attempts to deceive the reader about how the code actually came together.